mxjp/gluon/README.md

 ![](./assets/banner.svg)

 # gluon!
-This is a tiny signal based rendering library that aims to be usable with widely adopted build systems to avoid maintenance overhead for long living projects.
+This is a tiny signal based rendering library which aims to:
++ be usable with widely adopted build systems
++ be as simple as possible without breaking at edge cases
++ avoid maintenance overhead for long living projects

 ## Stability Warning
 This is an early in-development version with [frequent breaking changes](https://github.com/mxjp/gluon/blob/main/CHANGELOG.md).